LoopKit/loopdocs/docs/browser/intro-summary.md

 You don't need to know anything about the <code>Secrets</code> to do this.
 Come up with your own names, but make sure you know where you put this file.

-1. Decide on where you want your <code>Secrets</code> saved and create a special folder
+1. Decide where you want your <code>Secrets</code> saved and create a special folder
 2. Open a text-only editor (do not use a Smart Editor, those might change capitalization or formating and ruin your <code>Secrets</code>)
     * Create a blank <code>Secrets</code> Reference file using the text-only editor
     * Tap on the copy icon below to copy the template and paste it into your blank file
     * Save the file
 3. As you move through the steps of [Collect Secrets](secrets.md){: target="_blank" }, fill in the file
     * The `##` characters are used to indicate sections or title (text only file)
-    * The there is a reference pattern for each SECRET, replace that with your SECRET
+    * There is a reference pattern for each SECRET: replace that with your SECRET or you can add your secret below the pattern to give yourself confidence you got the correct item
 4. In addition to the <code>Secrets</code>, this template has places for other pieces of information you may find handy to save in the same file
 5. At the very beginning is a place to indicate the last day you updated the file